The Importance of Wild-Animal Suffering

 - Spanish translation (.pdf or .doc)

-- Portuguese translation (.pdf or .docx)
+- Portuguese translation (.html or .pdf or .docx)

 - a summary of this piece by Faunalytics